sneha-builds/RecallAI/README.md

 # RecallAI
 It is still on the process of being built by me ofcourse.

+# Deployed Link
+Still the development is in the progress

 This is a webapp built for reminding us the imp articles , posts or texts or something that touched our heart that we often save but forget about it without taking any actions on it .

 This is a [Next.js](https://nextjs.org) project bootstrapped with [v0](https://v0.app).